remipassmoilesel/tor-share/README.md

         7b436d6e7ipz4kbo.onion

+    # Then you can visit https://7b436d6e7ipz4kbo.onion with Tor browser.
-    /!\ All content is accessible throught HTTPS: visitors have to specify https:// and to add a security exception.
+    /!\ Visitors have to specify https:// and to add a security exception.

 ## Authentication